ImNotAVirus/BF-Interpreter/README.md

 # BF-Interpreter
-A basic Brainf*ck interpreter written in ASM (MASM)
+A basic Brainf*ck interpreter written in ASM (NASM)